Bitcoin wallet

 Ledger hardware wallet

 Ledger hardware wallet stores your private keys and signs transactions offline, making them resistant to malicious attacks and threats.
-Pair the Ledger crypto wallet with Ledger Live App to manage your Bitcoin on the go.
+Pair the Ledger crypto wallet with Ledger Live App to manage your Bitcoin (BTC) on the go.

 Ledger Live App